By Oceana Setaysha

 There’s something so magical about the Jervis Bay region.
 It has all the trappings of country Australia, with friendly people and welcoming local businesses, but it is located on some of Australia’s most jaw-dropping coastline.
 Exploring Jervis Bay is a treat for all the senses, taste among them.
-Having recently visited the region, we can honestly say some eats are better than others.
 With that in mind, here are our favourite places to stop and fill your belly in Jervis Bay.

 If you’re looking for an eatery that delivers on style and substance, The Quarters will definitely make an impression.
 Located inside a century-old coastal cottage just off Huskisson’s main drag, The Quarters is spot with a seriously impressive reptuation.
 The eatery and bar offers visitors tasty specialty coffee and brunch on Saturday and Sunday, and dinner all week, with a menu full of locally sourced delights and a drinks list of the likes (and length) I’ve never seen.
 The folks at The Quarters are passionate about meat, seafood, wine, cocktails and beer, and boy does it show.